fenago/spark-scala-examples/lab-guides/Lab_18.md

-In this article, I will explain how to **Convert Spark RDD to Dataframe** and Dataset using several examples.
+In this lab, I will explain how to **Convert Spark RDD to Dataframe** and Dataset using several examples.

 -   [Create Spark